anawale123/Path-to-DevOps-Engineering/docker/docker-compose.md

 # Docker Compose

-Docker Compose is a tool used to **define and manage multi-container Docker applications**.
-Instead of running multiple `docker run` commands manually, you define your app’s **services, networks, and volumes** in a `docker-compose.yml` file.
-This file acts like a **blueprint**, specifying:
+Docker Compose is a tool used to define and manage multi-container Docker applications.
+Instead of running multiple `docker run` commands manually, you define your app’s services, networks, and volumes in a `docker-compose.yml` file.
+This file acts like a blueprint, specifying:

 - Which **images** to use
 - Which **ports** to expose